 Just think, if humans weren’t in the business of unlearning, relearning, and continuously updating knowledge, we’d still believe the earth is flat, leeches are a medicinal miracle, and tomatoes are evil and poisonous.

-This can be challenging because many of us have been taught to practice ‘acquisitive’ learning.
+Unlearning can be challenging at first because many of us have been taught to practice ‘acquisitive’ learning.
 That is, constantly acquiring new knowledge, piling facts one on top of another.
 In contrast, the learn, unlearn, relearn cycle engages more critical thinking skills, encouraging you to continually analyse, evaluate, and challenge knowledge to ensure it is relevant and up-to-date.

 In simple terms, our ability to unlearn and relearn comes down to neuroplasticity — the foundation of a growth mindset.
 According to Very Well Mind, “today, it's understood that the brain possesses the remarkable capacity to reorganise pathways, create new connections, and, in some cases, even create new neurons—a concept called neuroplasticity, or brain plasticity.”

-As with most things, this ability becomes easier with practice, so there’s no better time to start training your brain to learn, unlearn, and relearn.
+As with most things, this ability becomes easier with practice, so there’s no time like the present to train your brain to learn, unlearn, and relearn.

 While the learn, unlearn, relearn cycle has been important for a long time, its relevance has accelerated in recent years.
 As such, 2021 looms as the year of unlearning and relearning.
 This is especially true for L&D practitioners.
 It’s safe to say that in 2021, those who are unwilling to continually unlearn and relearn are at risk of being left behind.

-Skill requirements are also in a state of flux, with 48% of L&D employees believing that their team is underskilled to deliver what is needed for their business and 79% of CEOs concerned that a “lack of essential skills in their workforce is threatening the future growth of their organisation.”
+Skill requirements are also in a state of flux.
+48% of L&D professionals believe their team is underskilled to deliver what is needed for their business while 79% of CEOs concerned that a “lack of essential skills in their workforce is threatening the future growth of their organisation.”
+In both instances, the learn, unlearn, relearn cycle can help.
 Further, 54% of employees will require extensive upskilling or reskilling by 2022, with soft skills replacing hard skills as a top priority for future-ready employees.
-This will require unlearning old skills and relearning new ones.
+This process will involve unlearning old skills and relearning new ones.

 As ever, putting the learn, unlearn, relearn cycle into practice is where issues can arise.
 Many people are set in their ways, while for others, the proposition of unlearning may feel intimidating or challenging.
 Relearning can be just as difficult.
 Many of us are resistant to change, after all.